Pen-y-Fan/hugo-pen-y-fan/README.md

 ### Add theme

-The [congo theme](https://jpanther.github.io/congo/docs/installation/#install-using-hugo) has been included as a git submodule, it will need to be initialised before first run.
+The [congo theme](https://jpanther.github.io/congo/docs/installation/#install-using-hugo) has been included as a git submodule, which will need to be initialised before first run.

 ```shell
 git submodule update --init